Blenheim, Ontario: History

 Blenheim became a part of the Municipality of Chatham-Kent during the 1998 amalgamation of Kent County and its municipalities.
-Up until 1988, Blenheim had its own elected officials with a mayor, two reeves, and six councillors.
+Up until 1988, Blenheim had its own elected officials—a mayor, two reeves, and six councillors.
 As of June 2025, the mayor of Chatham-Kent is Darrin Canniff.
-In the municipality of Chatham-Kent, Blenheim is a part of the South-Kent region which is represented by 3 councillors: Anthony Ceccacci, Mary Clare Latimer, and Trevor Thompson.
+Blenheim is a part of the South-Kent region within the municipality of Chatham-Kent, represented by 3 councilors: Anthony Ceccacci, Mary Clare Latimer, and Trevor Thompson.